oscal-compass/community/GOVERNANCE.md

 To be considered an _active project Maintainer_, it is required to be associated with at least one active, non-archived project.
 If only listed on archived projects, they become _emeritus Maintainers_ and are no longer eligible to become an organization Maintainer.

 More information about the Maintainer role can be found in the [Membership](./MEMBERSHIP.md) document.
-The list of current maintainers for each project can be found be found in the `MAINTAINERS.md` at the repository level.
+The list of current maintainers for each project can be found in the `MAINTAINERS.md` at the repository level.

 #### Stepping Down and the Emeritus Process